pag-crypto/zkmbs/README.md

 ## The Modules and Experiments

 There are 11 modules that can be read in the MPS IDE.
-The following modules implement different functionilities that are used in the full programs: aes_gcm, ecdhe, field_table, membership_merkle, poseidon, tls13_key_schedules, util_and_sha.
+The following modules implement different functionalities that are used in the full programs: aes_gcm, ecdhe, field_table, membership_merkle, poseidon, tls13_key_schedules, util_and_sha.

 The following contain the full end-to-end programs:
 * e2eDNS